100 Million Women by 2030 – Choice for Every One of Them

 Yet, according to data from the United Nations, the need for modern methods of contraception is largely unmet for more than 200 million women in low and middle-income countries.
 All in all, the demand for modern contraceptives will continue to rise as populations in these countries grow and the next generation of young women is increasingly unwilling to miss out on the benefits of voluntary family planning.
-The COVID-19 crisis creates an additional challenge with women and girls depriving of access to health services including family planning.
+And for every one of them, access to modern contraceptive methods should be made possible.

 “We know from the data: when women can plan and space their pregnancies, they are better able to raise healthier families and continue to make an economic contribution,” says Frank Strelow, Head of Sustainability, Bayer Pharmaceuticals.
 Over time, this all adds up to stronger communities and stronger countries.
 According to the Copenhagen Consensus for every $1 spent on family planning, the return on investment is $120.

 More importantly, expanding access to family planning would save the lives of 100,000 mothers and prevent 600,000 children from dying every year by preventing unintended pregnancies, reducing the number of unsafe abortions, and lowering the incidence of death related to complications of pregnancy and childbirth.

 For all of these reasons, Bayer has set the goal to provide 100 million women in low- and middle-income countries with access to family planning by 2030.
 By doing so, we want to improve women’s health, rights and economic status – a large step towards increasing gender equality.